 I had to figure out how to form a habit for my circumstances because what worked for others did not work for me.
 I got myself a couple of weights and started to workout at home.
 I am working out every day now and the only days that I missed were the days when I was extremely sick.

 You might not be able to have everything in an ideal way but fixing a couple of things that are holding you back will be just the thing you need.
 The 10 step system in the second half of this post will help you form a habit with ease.
 You might think you are bad at doing something but understanding what is holding you back will teach you how to form a habit a lot better.

 Accountability & Public Declaration

 Some people struggle to do things for themselves but find it easier to fulfill the expectations of others.
 They think that promises made to themselves can be broken but not promises made to others.
 If you fall under this category, then external accountability will work for you.

 Most of us have accountability at school and work.
 We have a boss, grades, deadlines and late fees that keeps us behaving the way we should.
 Lack of accountability makes us susceptible to behave worse.
 People break their habits and moral codes when they travel and check into a hotel anonymously.
 It is worth having a system of accountability for this reason.
-Trainers, coaches, financial planners and partners, apart from their expertise is the accountability they provide.
+Trainers, coaches and partners are not only useful for their expertise, but are also useful for the accountability they provide.